acrogenesis/csyhuang.github.io/_posts/2017-11-24-notes-on-competitive-ds-feature-preprocessing.md

 ---
 layout: post
-title: Competitive data science course - Feature preprocessing
+title: Competitive data science - Feature preprocessing
 tags: ['coursenotes']
 ---

-Below are the notes taken from the Coursera course about [competitive data science](https://www.coursera.org/learn/competitive-data-science).
+These are notes taken from the Coursera course about [competitive data science](https://www.coursera.org/learn/competitive-data-science).

 ## Types of features
 - Ordinal (with an order)